So, you wanna be rich and a successful entrepreneur? Great!

 And by the way, did I mention this included weekends as well!?

-My MBA team stumbled upon the perfect recipe of how to become the most miserable people in our program.
+My MBA team stumbled upon the perfect recipe for how to become the most miserable people in our program.

 Tensions rose.
 Tempers flared.
 There was the talk of breaking up the group.